vm-mishchenko/poc-hosted-search-ui/README.md

 - add filter by category near search box
     - ![img.png](docs/img/search-box-category.png)

-implement for poc:
+## implement for poc:
-- add design for search results
+- show actual pipeline in runtime
+- explain to which cluster UI is connected now
 - search pipeline
     - add button to quickly transform search query to:
         - compound